Book a Visit: Drama CPD and INSET

 David also presents workshops abroad at universities, international schools and conferences.
-Recent destinations include Antibes, Nice and Paris (France), Colorado Springs (USA), Diyarbakir (Turkey), Johannesburg (South Africa), Košice (Slovakia), Lillestrøm (Norway), Porto (Portugal), Yverdon (Switzerland) and many others.
+Recent destinations include Antibes, Nice and Paris (France), Amsterdam (Netherlands), Košice (Slovakia), Colorado Springs (USA), Buenos Aires (Argentina), Ankara and Diyarbakir (Turkey), Johannesburg (South Africa), Lillestrøm (Norway), Porto (Portugal), Yverdon (Switzerland) and many others.

 Fees and Booking

-Call David Farmer on 0797 321 7876 for further details or via email through our Contact Page.
+Call David Farmer on 0797 321 7876 for further details or via the contact form below.

 Below you can you read about some example CPD topics as well as testimonials from some of our many happy clients.